 “Crime stories are good, intriguing stories to report and the reason that we started Criminal is because when we started Criminal there weren’t really any other crime shows out there, true crime shows.
 Serial didn’t come up for another year, so I think that they are necessarily kind of intriguing stories and, talking about crime now for four years, I’m more confused about the topic than I ever was before, that’s the honest truth.”

-Amongst its 83 episodes are all kinds of people who have been involved in crime in some way.
+Amongst its 83 episodes are all kinds of people who are involved with crime in some way.
 Some old, some young.
 People who have done the wrong thing, or, did the right thing and were wronged along the way.
-There’s stories about murder, kidnapping, sexual assault and the many other facets of crime – all told by people who I guess in some way, essentially want their stories told.
+There are stories about murder, kidnapping, sexual assault and the many other facets of crime.
+All told by people who I guess in some way, essentially want their stories told.

 “You just have a genuine curiosity about what they have to say.
 When you ask the question, you have to realise that you’re going to have to accept their answer, I mean if they’re lying to you, you can say, wait a second you’re lying, but whatever comes out of their mouth is their answer.
 So I think that, I hope my approach is one of kind curiosity, and understanding that yes, I might not know exactly what they’re talking about, I might not have had the exact same experience that they have, but I’m a human being too and I know how complicated situations are, and I know how hard things can be sometimes, so just kind of allowing the person I’m interviewing to feel as though they have a genuinely curious, not interviewer but just human being, who they’re going to answer the question for, is what I try to do.”